 Besides coins, the IRS since 1997 has allowed investors to use IRA funds to buy precious metals bullion, such as silver or gold bars.
 Like coins, your bullion must be stored for you, for a fee.
 Your custodian is expected to arrange that.

 The following metals can be purchased with an IRA, subject to standards of purity:

-Another issue, in her opinion: "It doesn't perform over time.
+Bullion has another fundamental problem, in her opinion: "It doesn't perform over time.
 It's all peaks and valleys."

 RATE SEARCH: Search for high-rate IRA money market accounts now.